FamilySearch/sModel/README.md

 Correctly handling sync states is important if you are using `SyncableModel`s.
 Row updates will only occur if:

 1. You provide the primary key for the row
+OR
-2. You provide the secondary key for the row and the `syncStatus` and `syncInFlightStatus` properties are both set to `.synced`
+2. You provide the secondary key for the row and the `syncStatus` and `syncInFlightStatus` properties are both set to `.synced` in the database.

 ## Batch Processing